 Storefront API Updates

-Magento kicked off new Storefront API project.
+Magento kicked off new Magento 2 Storefront API project.
 We started talking about this idea a year ago.
 Since then, the Magento Architect team has elaborated the concept of this project and just recently they presented the implementation plan during the community hangout.

 New Storefront API is moving to become more granular and microservice-based architecture.
 Consequently, it brings us closer to smaller component-based releases which will make the platform upgrade easier.
 It will also make it possible to scale only the necessary parts of the project.

 However, it’s easier said than done if we want to stay backward-compatible with custom modules that are already implemented.
 So Magento decided to start with revisiting the current storefront APIs.
 In a nutshell, the new Storefront API will be separated from Magento Admin (and the primary database) use cases and optimized for storefront scenarios.
 A huge part of the storefront is reading catalog information.
 That’s why Magento is going to use a document-oriented database (like ElasticSearch) to effectively retrieve catalog data.
-The communication between Magento Admin and New Storefront API will be done via the Event Broker component which is powered by RabbitMQ.
+The communication between Magento Admin and New Storefront API will be done via the Event Broker component which is powered by Magento 2 RabbitMQ flow.

 In the scope of the New Storefront API project, the Magento Architect team is also going to revisit existing approaches in the following parts of Magento: